su-ntu-ctp/5m-data-2.10-distributed-stream/lesson.md

 for this section.

-Alternatively, we can use [this](https://colab.research.google.com/drive/1xSEbQmCNqW0HdyD8Z4jwKqCffTb28W7q?usp=sharing) Colab notebook for this section.
+Alternative [Colab notebook](https://colab.research.google.com/drive/1xSEbQmCNqW0HdyD8Z4jwKqCffTb28W7q?usp=sharing) for this section, but note the credentials are no longer valid.

 If you are using the Colab notebook:
 > Open the Colab link, then go to File -> Save a copy in Drive.
 This will create a copy of the notebook in your Google Drive.
 It will then open the notebook in a new tab.